industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 Deploy and start the project.

-Import the tags to OPC UA connector, In common configurator, From OPC UA.xml file exported from TIA portal:
+Import the tags to OPC UA connector, From OPC UA.xml file exported from TIA portal In common configurator:

 ![Opcuaxml](graphics/Opcuaxml.PNG)